grab/engineering-blog/_posts/2023-10-11-scaling-marketing-for-merchants.md

 layout: post
 id: 2023-10-11-scaling-marketing-for-merchants
 title: 'Scaling marketing for merchants with targeted and intelligent promos'
-date: 2023-10-01 00:00:10
+date: 2023-10-11 00:00:10
 authors: [sharon-teng]
 categories: [Engineering, Data Science]
 tags: [Data, Advertising, Scalability, Data science, Marketing]
 comments: true
 cover_photo: /img/scaling-marketing-for-merchants/cover.jpg
 excerpt: "Apart from ensuring advertisements reach the right audience, it is also important to make promos by merchants more targeted and intelligent to help scale their marketing.
-Read to find out how the Data Science team at Grab used automation and made merchant advertising a more seamless and intelligent process."
+Read to find out how the Data Science team at Grab used automation and made promo assignments a more seamless and intelligent process.
+With Grab’s innovative AI tool, merchants can boosts sales while cutting costs.
+Dive into this game-changing tool that’s reshaping the future of marketing."
 ---

 ## Introduction